Chapter 21

 “Was that piece worth anything?” asked Cody.

-“To a well-connected trader, maybe twenty caribou hides.
-But for a perfectly preserved relic of antiquity such as that, the right people, if we were in my homeland, would pay enough gold to buy forty or fifty horses.”
+“To a frontier trader, maybe twenty caribou hides.
+But for a perfectly preserved relic of antiquity such as that, the right people, if we were in my homeland, would pay enough gold to buy, oh…fifty horses.”

 Cody stared at John in disbelief.